alaskacommunications/akcom-udpecho/README.md

 akcom-udpecho
 -------------

-akcom-udpecho is a shell utility for testing UDP echo servers.
+_akcom-udpecho_ is a shell utility for testing UDP echo servers. _akcom-udpecho_ supports for RFC 862 compliant servers and TR-143 UDPEchoPlus compliant servers.
+If the UDP Echo variant is not specified, _akcom-udpecho_ will attempt to determine the variant by examining the __TestRespSN__, __TestRespRecvTimeStamp__, and __TestRespReplyTimeStamp__ fields of the UDPEchoPlus packet for non-zero values.

 Example usage (RFC 862 compliant):

-      $ akcom-udpecho -c 5 udpecho.example.com 30006
+      $ akcom-udpecho -c 5 --rfc udpecho.example.com 30006
       UDPECHO udpecho.example.com:30006 (209.112.131.108:30006): 20 bytes
       udpecho_seq=1 time=17.3 ms
       udpecho_seq=2 time=13.7 ms